inbo/inbo-component-library/README.md

 # Ng-Inbo

-Dit is de componenten library voor de ondersteuning van de development van INBO applicaties.
+This is a component library that was created to speed up development of INBO applications.

-## Installatie
+## Installation

-Om de library toe te voegen aan je project, kan je het volgende commando gebruiken:
+To add the library to your project, you can execute the following command:

 `ng add @inbo/ng-inbo --projectName <project-name>`

-Dit commando zal de library installeren en de angular.json van het project aanpassen zodat ook de assets van deze library kunnen worden gebruikt.
-Indien er geen project name parameter wordt meegegeven, zal de assets aanpassing gebeuren voor het eerst project in de `angular.json`;
+This command will install the library via npm and edit the angular.json of the project so the assets of the component library (images and fonts) can be loaded.
+You can omit the projectName from the command, then the assets will be added to the first project in the angular.json configuration.